information-helpcenter/fubotvconnect/index.rst

 =========================================
-Frequently Asked Questions About Vanilla Gift Balance
+Frequently Asked Questions About fubo.tv/connect
 =========================================

 Q1.
 What is fubo.tv/connect used for?